NEST Exam Pattern 2026: Marking Scheme, Mode of Exam, Subjects & Scores

 240 marks

-It is necessary for applicants to attempt multiple choice questions on the NEST exam 2025.
+It is necessary for applicants to attempt multiple-choice questions on the NEST exam 2026.
 Applicants have to select one response from a list of four.

-• There are questions in Section II that have one or more right answers.
-Every applicant must mark all of the right responses.
+• Every applicant must mark all of the right responses.

-• Negative marks do not apply to questions that are attempted.
+• Negative marks do not apply to questions that are not attempted.

-• Candidates should avoid answering a question he or she is unsure of in order to prevent negative marking.
+• Candidates should avoid answering a question where he or she is unsure, in order to prevent negative marking.

-In order to familiarise themselves with the subjects from which the questions in the exam come from, students planning to take the NEST exam 2025 must review the syllabus.
-All of the units, topics, and themes that will be covered in the entrance exam are included in the NEST syllabus 2025.
-The five subject areas included in the NEST 2025 syllabus are mathematics, general, chemistry, physics, and biology.
-Candidates can create an effective NEST 2025 preparation plan by familiarising themselves with the syllabus.
+To familiarise themselves with the subjects from which the questions in the exam come, students planning to take the NEST exam 2026 must review the syllabus.
+All of the units, topics, and themes that will be covered in the entrance exam are included in the NEST syllabus 2026.
+The five subject areas included in the NEST 2026 syllabus are mathematics, general, chemistry, physics, and biology.
+Candidates can create an effective NEST 2026 preparation plan by familiarising themselves with the syllabus.

-• Candidates must bring their NEST admit card 2025, as they are not allowed to enter the examination centre without a valid one.
+• Candidates must bring their NEST admit card, as they are not allowed to enter the examination centre without a valid one.

 • It is strictly prohibited for candidates to bring any electronic or communication device into the examination centre.